New Flight Simulator 2020 Game Mechanism And Requirements

 The hardware of the multimedia notebook of the Aspire 5 series from Acer is based on an Intel Core i5, 8 GB RAM and an additional graphics card from Nvidia.
 The Intel Core i5-8265U works with 4 computing cores that are clocked at 1.6 GHz.
 The base clock can be raised to 3.9 GHz in turbo mode.
 However, this happens automatically and the user has no influence on this.
 The main memory consists of two modules with 4 GB each, which work in dual channel mode.
 These are great scores for our 5th Best Laptop for Flight Simulator 2020.

 In addition to the integrated UHD graphics of the Intel CPU, a dedicated graphics from Nvidia is also used for graphics calculation.
 Switching is either automatic or manual via software.
 The GeForce MX150 graphics card has its own video memory of 2 GB.

 Acer has installed a M.2 module with 256 GB in the Aspire 5 as fixed memory.
 This offers transfer rates of around 500 MB/s.
 These are considerably faster than a hard disk, but the built-in M.2 module is relatively slow.
 There are clearly faster M.2 modules on the market.

 The network connection in this notebook is either via the RJ-45 socket or wireless via a fast WLAN.
 External devices like keyboard, mouse or headset can also be connected via Bluetooth.
 With the integrated battery, you can use the multimedia notebook for about 4.5 hours on the road.

-Conclusion: The Acer Aspire 5 for Flight Simulator 2020
+Conclusion: 5th Best Laptop for Flight Simulator 2020

 - sharp, colourful touch display